Alphish/ston/standards/STON-language-specification-draft.md

 A *named type* canonical form consists of a canonical text literal formed from the type name and an optional list of parameters.
 If no optional parameters are present, they are omitted; otherwise, they are represented with a type opening token (an opening angle bracket), followed by a sequence of parameter types, followed by a type closing token (a closing angle bracket).
 If the named type is an extension type, the name is additionaly prepended with an extension token (exclamation mark, U+0021).

-A *collection type* canonical form consists of a canonical representation of the element type, followed by a short collection type symbol (opening and closing square bracket: U+005B, U+005D).
+A *collection type* canonical form consists of a canonical representation of the element type, followed by a short collection type suffix (opening and closing square bracket: U+005B, U+005D).
 If the element type is a union type, its representation must be additionally wrapped in a single type wrapping.

 A *union type* canonical form consists of individual permitted types canonical representation, with neighouring types separated with a union type separator (vertical line, U+007C).
 Each permitted type that is a union type itself must have its representation additionally wrapped in a single type wrapping.